Uncategorized

 It was a great time for us.
 But eventually Cathy wanted to go back stateside.
 I really wasn’t ready to give the life up yet, so after two decades, all of a sudden we were no longer partners.

 Then my Mom starting getting sick so I ended up leaving the ships anyway.
 I moved to Dallas at first to work with you at The Gold Club.
-Spent a couple of years doing that and driving back and forth the Conroe.
+Spent a couple of years doing that and driving back and forth to Conroe.
 I moved there not too long before she passed away.

 After that, I moved to Tyler and started a business, Dance Doctors.
 Had several good years with my friend, Nick Felix Jr.

 Once that business ran its course, I decided to move back to the Conroe area to be around my family.
 It’s been fantastic to really connect with Heath and Sean and my grandkids.
-My sons run a church in Willis.
+My sons pastor a church in Willis.

 I started a Dance Ministry, “Steps in Faith” that has turned into a real blessing for my family and I.